typst-doc-cn/clreq/README.md

 - Citations and bibliographies will conflict with other examples.

+- The default configuration values are those specified in `raw`, which may differ from the defaults in regular documents.

+  For example, the default `text.cjk-latin-spacing` is typically `auto`, but here it is `none`.

 - …

-If you need advanced features, please write a page example instead.
+If you require advanced features or 100% accuracy, please write a page example instead.

 ### Page examples (`example-page`)